manjushachoutupalli98/TaskManagement/READme.md

 ## Development

 - The backend uses in-memory storage for tasks, so data will be lost when the server restarts.
-This is suitable for development but not for production use.
-- For production deployment, consider implementing proper database storage and security measures.

-## Contributing

-Feel free to fork the project, create a feature branch, and send us a pull request.

-## License

-This project is open source and available under the [MIT License](LICENSE).